 Portraits (On the Road) Winner – Mary Rather Honorable Mention – Fran Burns

 They would like more local artists and community members to join them.
-You are invited to their upcoming meetings on Thursday, July 6th at the Haltom City Northeast Center, 3201 Friendly Ln. here in Haltom City at 6:00 p.m.
-For more information, call Bennie Wood at 817-838-2409.
+Feel free to stop by during one of their monthly meetings at the Haltom City Public Library.

 Julie Orebaugh, Haltom City Community Relations Coordinator, was recognized for her support of Birdville ISD at the June 28, 2018 Trustee Board meeting.
 Julie serves on multiple Partners in Education committees, is a member of the Haltom High School CORE Values team, and has served on the Teaming for Excellence in Education (TEE) committee.
 Julie uses city resources to advertise school district needs and events.